roughsoft/Gobang-2/README.md

 Gobang
 ======

-Some Gobang games with very high Aritificial Intelligence
+Some Gobang games with very high Artificial Intelligence

 - In the Gobang in ASM directory: